cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 **My methodological work unfolds through three core pipelines:**

 - Adapting deep learning techniques to enhance traditional psychological methods and big data research
-- Drawing robust inferences on individual dynamic processes from limited samples and sparse time points
+- Drawing robust inference on individual dynamic processes from limited samples and sparse time points
 - Rethinking imprecision in psychological scales — not merely as measurement error to minimize, but as a source of information to be actively leveraged in statistical modeling

 ### Substantive Translation